4 Defining Backup Policies with N2WS

 Policy definitions are spread among the following tabs:

-• Policy Details – Basic policy details: name, user, account, enabled, schedules, auto-target removal, backup generations, and description
+Policy Details – Basic policy details: name, user, account, enabled, schedules, auto-target removal, and description.

-• Lifecycle Management – Configure Lifecycle operations, including the number of backup generations, Copy to Storage Repository (S3 and Azure Storage Account), and Transition to Cold Storage (Glacier).
+Lifecycle Management – Configure Lifecycle operations, including the number of backup generations, retention duration, lock application, Copy to Storage Repository (S3 and Azure Storage Account), and Transition to Cold Storage (Glacier).

 To define a new policy: